Skip to content

 How (to catch Smoky Mountain trout):

 We emphasize the quality of the experience.
-Any fairly knowledgable angler can put on a strike indicator in most any body of water and catch a few trout.
+Any fairly knowledgeable angler can put on a strike indicator in most any body of water and catch a few trout.
 We prefer the visual aspect of fly-fishing.
 It’s much more rewarding and certainly requires more skill to catch a rising trout feeding on emergering aquatic insects than it does to watch a fly-fishing, just not when the fish are rising or when it is possible to catch trout on a dry fly.
 Insect activity is the key to this kind of quality fly-fishing.
 That’s where Smoky Mountains National Park”) is invaluable.

 Fly Fishing Great Smoky Mountains National Park: